 In the normal course of business, the Company may receive inquiries or become involved in legal disputes regarding various litigation matters.
-In the opinion of management, any potential liabilities resulting from such claims would not have a material adverse effect on the Company's condensed consolidated financial position or, results of operations or cash flows.
-As a result, no liability related to such claims has been recorded at March 31, 2022 or December 31, 2021.
+In the opinion of management, any potential liabilities resulting from such claims would not have a material adverse effect on the Company's condensed consolidated interim financial position or results of operations.
+As a result, no liability related to such claims has been recorded at June 30, 2022 or December 31, 2021, respectively.